project-gauntlet/gauntlet/README.md

 ## Architecture

 The Application consists of three parts: server, frontend and settings.
-Server is an application that is registered on session dbus with a well-known name and exposes 2 dbus interfaces: one for frontend, other for settings application.
+Server is an application that exposes gRPC server.
 All plugins run on server.
 Each plugin in its own sandboxed Deno Worker.
 In plugin manifest it is possible to configure permissions which will allow plugin to have access to filesystem,